rcorcs/cgo18mscr/rebuttal.md

 D.2.Yes, work efficiency is the metric.
 It is work/time.
 Time is easy, we need a work metric.
 The amount of work changes with the input but does not change across optimizations.

-If efficiency were simply $1/t$: consider comparing the efficiency of sorting algorithms this way.
+If efficiency was simply $1/t$: consider comparing the efficiency of sorting algorithms this way.
 If programs, A and B sort lists of different sizes, $t_A<t_B$ does not say which is more efficient.

 We will clarify.